Skip to main content

 What are the requirements to apply for Petroleum and Natural Gas Engineering at WVU?

-To be admitted to WVU's Petroleum and Natural Gas Engineering major, first-time freshmen must meet WVU's first-time freshman admission requirements for the 2024-25 academic year.
+To be admitted to WVU's Petroleum and Natural Gas Engineering major, first-time freshmen must meet WVU's first-time freshman admission requirements.
 They also must meet one of the following admission requirements.
 Interested in transferring?
 Review the transfer admission requirements.

 Engineering Requirements: